egazzarr/MediaCERN/README.md

 # MediaCERN

 #### Drafted work plan to carry on between Jan-Sept 2024 at CERN.
-Working between the [IT department](https://information-technology.web.cern.ch/) and the [Media Lab](https://gitlab.cern.ch/CERNMediaLab) to build an interactive digital exhibition about the evolution of computing in the Data Centre, and a video series for the [Quantum Technology Initiative](https://quantum.cern/).
+Working between the [IT department](https://information-technology.web.cern.ch/) and the [Media Lab](https://gitlab.cern.ch/CERNMediaLab) to build (1) an interactive digital exhibition about the evolution of computing in the Data Centre ([here](https://egazzarr.github.io/data-centre-history/index.html) a digital laboratory of the evolving work), and (2) an animation series for the CERN [Quantum Technology Initiative](https://quantum.cern/).

 - JANUARY
   - join the section and getting to speed
-  - Integrate Joao’s team
+  - Integrate Joao’s teams
   - Integrate Jacques’ team
   - EGL screen:
       - move the content to inside the exhibition room